Media Contact: Pam Klosowski

 SLHS Participates in Operation Warp Speed

-POTSDAM, NY – The Clinical and Rural Health Research Department with St. Lawrence Health System (SLHS) has been selected to take part in the National Operation Warp Speed COVID-19 clinical trials, which are currently at the forefront of the research community.
+POTSDAM, NY – The Clinical and Rural Health Research Department with St. Lawrence Health (SLHS) has been selected to take part in the National Operation Warp Speed COVID-19 clinical trials, which are currently at the forefront of the research community.

 “Operation Warp Speed is aiming to accelerate the development, manufacturing, and distribution of COVID-19 vaccines, therapeutics, and diagnostics.
-Because there are so few treatment options for COVID-19, being part of these programs brings treatment options to the North Country, and equips the St. Lawrence Health System COVID-19 treatment team with additional tools to combat the pandemic in our community,” stated Clinical Research Manager Carly Lovelett, CCRP, MS.
+Because there are so few treatment options for COVID-19, being part of these programs brings treatment options to the North Country, and equips the St. Lawrence Health COVID-19 treatment team with additional tools to combat the pandemic in our community,” stated Clinical Research Manager Carly Lovelett, CCRP, MS.

 SLHS’s Clinical Research Department is involved in the ACTIV-2 portion of Operation Warp Speed, which will include outpatients with COVID-19.
 The clinical trial Principal Investigator is Rheumatologist Eyal Kedar, MD; and the Sub-Investigators are Infectious Diseases providers Daniel Soule, DO; and Kylie Broughal, PA-C; and Hospitalist Sara Mohaddes, PA-C.